narakeet/build-video-github-action/CONTRIBUTING.md

 ## Keys and tokens

-You will need both a Github Access token and a Video Puppet API key to run this action.
+You will need both a Github Access token and a Narakeet API key to run this action.
 You can generate a GitHub Access token from your [profile settings](https://github.com/settings/tokens).
-To obtain a Video Puppet API key, write to <contact@videopuppet.com>.
+To obtain an API key, write to <contact@narakeet.com>.

 ## Testing